Sarofim Family Career Development Professor

 Associate Professor of Accounting

-Eric So is the Sarofim Family Career Development Professor and an Assistant Professor in the Economics, Finance, and Accounting Area of MIT's Sloan School of Management.
+Eric So is the Sarofim Family Career Development Professor and an Associate Professor in the Economics, Finance, and Accounting Area of MIT's Sloan School of Management.

 His research interests include equity valuation, asset pricing, option markets, security analysts, and disclosure decisions with a focus on the forces and mechanisms that shape the information content of market prices.

 He holds an MA in economics from Cornell University and a PhD in business administration from Stanford University's Graduate School of Business.
 Prior to completing his PhD, So worked as an research analyst at the Nasdaq Stock Market in the Economic Research department.

 General Expertise: Accounting; Analyst forecasts; Asset management; Asset pricing; Capital market; Capital markets; Financial institutions; Financial markets; Financial reporting; Financial statement analysis; Financial Statement Analysis; Forecasting; Investment analysis; Investment strategies; Market microstructure; NASDAQ; New York Stock Exchange (NYSE); Options; Portfolio design and management; Statement analysis; Stock exchange; Stock market; Stock options; Stock trading; Strategic finance; Trading decisions; Trading gains and losses; United States; Valuation; Valuation

 For more background on this faculty member's research and academic initiatives, please visit the MIT Sloan faculty directory.

 Tel: (617) 324-1198